Cellular, Molecular and Biomedical Sciences Ph.D.

 - Can apply logical thought to synthesize diverse facts and concepts

 - Understands and meets the intellectual demands of the degree program

-The comprehensive examination is structured to provide assessment in two formats, oral and written.
+The comprehensive examination is structured to provide assessment in oral and written formats.
 The two phases of the exam occur at distinct times during training and both must be satisfactorily completed to advance to doctoral candidacy.

-Phase I is an oral examination that tests students on their ability to synthesize and integrate scientific knowledge learned from first-year laboratory rotations and core courses.
-The oral exam is scheduled after the student's first year.
-Phase II is a written grant proposal based on the student's thesis research project that is completed by the end of the student's second year.
+Phase I is an oral examination that tests students on their ability to synthesize and integrate scientific knowledge learned from first-year laboratory rotations, CMB seminar and core courses.
+The oral exam must be completed by June 31st of the first year.
+Phase II is a written grant proposal based on the student’s thesis research project that must be completed by August 31st of the second year.
 The Phase II exam will provide the student with a detailed plan for conducting their dissertation research.
 The comprehensive exam is organized and conducted by the CMB Education Committee.

 Requirements for Advancement to Candidacy for the Degree of Doctor of Philosophy

-Maintain a 3.00 GPA in designated first and second year courses and successful completion of the comprehensive exam, as outlined in the CMB Program Handbook.
+Maintain a 3.00 GPA and successful completion of the comprehensive exam, as outlined in the CMB Program Handbook.